About the author

 Toggl

-Another option is Toggl, but it does not have as many features as Harvest.
-It is pretty basic, but if you just need an easy to use tool to track your time, then this app is worth checking out.
-Most companies will use Harvest, but both are a reliable time management solution.
+Another option is Toggl, which has fewer features than Harvest.
+It is pretty basic, but this app is worth checking out if you just need an easy-to-use tool to track your time.
+Most companies will use Harvest, but both are reliable time management solutions.

 Project Management